Eco-Friendly Christmas tree: ideas and tips for your green decorations

 December 25th is approaching and you are probably already thinking about buying a sustainable Christmas tree.
 Usually, the biggest doubt is: should I buy a real tree or a fake one?
-The eco-friendliest choice is the first one, without any doubt.
-But let’s see why.
+And how can we celebrate a waste-free Christmas season?

 Sustainable Christmas trees: say no to the fake ones!